rlautan/recras-wordpress-plugin/readme.txt

 3. The Recras blocks in Gutenberg

 == Changelog ==

+= 3.1.0 =
+* Support pre-filling package in online booking using GET parameter "package"
+* Improve online booking styling in Internet Explorer
+* When a contact form has a required package field, and there is only one package, pre-fill it

 = 3.0.3 =
 * Defer loading of JS polyfill & JS library